 Criteria Weight

-Congest tion Rank 25%
+Congest 25%

-Congest tion Rank Change 5%
+Congest 5%

 Volume 20%

-Cafatur Crashes 15%
+Cafatu Crashes 15%

 Safety Rear-End Crashes 10%

 Transit 15%

 School 5%

-Public Ir 5%
+Public Input 5%

 Total 100%

 Due to differences in data, additions to the CMP network, and real-life changes to the region's roadway network, there were several significant changes to the prioritized list of CMP segments.
 Figures 9.8 and 9.9 below show a comparison between the 2016 and 2018 priority rank for each CMP segment.